gitkraken/gitkraken-client-docs/gitkraken-client/submodules.md

 If you clone a repository that contains a submodule, you will be prompted to initialize the submodule.
 This will clone the submodule's repository and check out the referenced commit.

 ### Changing pointer commit
-To change the pointer commit, open the submodule in GitKraken Client and then check out the new commit.
+To change the pointer commit, open the submodule in GitKraken Desktop and then check out the new commit.
 You may need to first create a branch on the target commit before you can check it out.

-Then when you exit the submodule, GitKraken Client will detect the change and ask you if you wish to save the change.
+Then when you exit the submodule, GitKraken Desktop will detect the change and ask you if you wish to save the change.

 <img src="/wp-content/uploads//submodule-commit.png" srcset="/wp-content/uploads//submodule-commit@2x.png" class="img-bordered img-responsive center">